Freedom of Information

 Document types

-The types of documents that the College handles include, but are not limited to:
+The types of documents that the College holds include, but are not limited to:

 • policies, procedures and standards